articuno12/CookMania/README.md

 registered   users.
 If   the   user   fails   to   give   appropriate   details,   error   messages   are   displayed
 accordingly. <br>

 Registration   page:   Registration    for   newly   visiting   users.
-The   registration   form   fields
-is left as per your choice.<br>
 Password   Validation:   minimum   8   characters   long,   should   contain   at­least   an
 alphanumeric character, etc.  <br>